Who drives internal innovation?

 How can we manage innovation in a hybrid workplace?
 Does creativity suffer when workers are remote?

-In a hybrid work situation, collaborating on ideas as a team can be difficult.
+In a hybrid work situation, collaborating on innovative ideas as a team can be difficult.
 It becomes more challenging to organize physical meetings to work on projects and brainstorm.
 That’s why it is important to have an online tool where everyone can contribute, without being physically present.

 A virtual ideation platform not only allows employees to contribute remotely but also encourages different personality types to share ideas.
-While traditional brainstorming sessions may suit louder personalities, innovation management tools give everyone an equal voice.
+While traditional brainstorming sessions may suit louder personalities, effective innovation management tools give everyone an equal voice.

 Ideation platforms allow companies to create an environment that encourages every employee to brainstorm, share their ideas, be creative, and fuel the innovation capabilities of the organization.
 The results can be quite promising.
 For example, Deutsche Post (DHL), announced in 2009 that employee inventiveness through ideation platform resulted in benefits of € 265 million.